tj/should.js/Readme.md

 ```
 ## .equal(otherValue) and .exactly(otherValue)

-Assert if asserted object strictly equal to `otherValue` (using `===` - no type conversion for primitive types and reference equivalence for reference types).
+Assert if chained object is strictly equal to `otherValue` (using `===` - no type conversion for primitive types and reference equivalence for reference types).

 ```javascript
 (4).should.equal(4);